 Another challenge in creating a seamless employee experience is with collecting employee data and taking effective data-driven actions.
 In this case, technology comes on the rescue.

 What solutions are worth investing in?
-The market is receptive to this type of tools and offers many of them.
+The market is receptive to this type of tool and offers many of them.
 Regardless of which solution will be chosen, it should be solid and easy to integrate with the existing IT infrastructure.
-What’s the most important, such solution should make employees life easier, not complicate it.
+What’s the most important, such solution should make employees’ lives easier, not complicate it.
 It can’t be another deadwood but a pleasant tool used by everyone in the organization.
 Before choosing the most appropriate solution, it’s good to observe your employees for a little while.
 They are probably connoisseurs of smartphones.
 What does this have to do with the choice of technology in the company?
 It is highly unlikely that any of their mobile apps were difficult to use or simply had an unaesthetic interface.
 Otherwise, nobody would use them.
 This should also be a tip for you.

 The quality of IT solutions and systems offered to employees undoubtedly contribute to building their positive experience.
 The outdated, clumsy technology is not only frustrating and ineffective.
-It also presents ignorance of the employer and the lack of involvement in the basic functioning of employees in the company.
+It also presents the ignorance of the employer and the lack of involvement in the basic functioning of employees in the company.
 It can negatively affect retention.

-In a world dominated by technology, focusing on increasing transparency of relationships with constant demand for talented specialists, a positively created employee experience becomes an increasingly important dimension of competition for employees.
+In a world dominated by technology, focusing on increasing transparency of relationships with the constant demand for talented specialists, a positively created employee experience becomes an increasingly important dimension of competition for employees.
 It’s also a way to involve them in the company’s life.
 On the other hand, the employees’ brand and history, which they talk about outside, create an image of the company that is important from the point of view of the clients.
 For this reason, employee experience begins to be a decisive distinguishing feature also in the struggle against the competition.